"This an exhibit you might be interested in

 Three hundred people live in Sand City, Craig explained.
 There was a mayor, a police force and four city councilmen.
 “And counting the mayor, three of us are professional artists!”
 Craig added cheerfully.

 I let the phrase “professional artist” pass.
 (What exactly is a professional artist?)
 Instead, I found myself trying to fit what I'd just heard into some possible version of reality.
 (Later I actually saw the Sand City Police Department building with a couple of police cars parked in front.)
-And there was the part about the majority of artists on the city council, along with the mayor.
-What would that be like
+And the part about the city council having majority of artists, including the mayor—what would that be like

 The silence that followed in the wake of Hubler's statement begged for at least a bon mot